 The investment associated with the initial development phase amounts to around CHF 650 million for the construction period of around four years.
 Once the initial construction phase is commissioned, the new airport will have capacity for 12 million passengers a year.
 Flughafen Zürich AG currently owns 100% of the operating company.

-In November 2013, a consortium comprising Brazilian company Companhia de Concessões Rodoviárias (CCR) and Flughafen Zürich AG was awarded the contract for a 30-year concession for the expansion and operation of the international airport Tancredo Neves (CNF) in Belo Horizonte, which serves Brazil's third-largest metropolitan area with around 5.5 million inhabitants.
-Flughafen Zürich AG has a comprehensive service contract with Belo Horizonte Airport (BH) and provides support with commercial and operational aspects.
-Its role is that of Chief Operations Officer.
+In November 2013, a consortium comprising Brazilian company Companhia de Concessões Rodoviárias (CCR) and Flughafen Zürich AG was awarded the contract for a 30-year concession for the expansion and operation of the international airport in Belo Horizonte (CNF), which serves Brazil's third-largest metropolitan area with around 5.5 million inhabitants.
+Flughafen Zürich has a seat on the board of directors of the operating company BH Airport and holds the position of Chief Operation Officer.

-In March 2017, Flughafen Zürich AG won the concession for the expansion and operation of Hercílio Luz (FLN) international airport in Florianópolis in southern Brazil.
+In March 2017, Flughafen Zürich AG won the concession for the expansion and operation of the international airport in Florianópolis in southern Brazil.
 This is the first airport project to be wholly owned by Flughafen Zürich AG.
 The concession is valid until 2047.

 In March 2019, the Brazilian portfolio was expanded with the concession for both Vitória (VIX) and Macaé (MAE) airports.
 These airport projects are also wholly owned by Flughafen Zürich AG.